 Can the seller make me pay the plusvalía?

 Legally, plusvalía is the seller's tax.
-However, it's common in Spain for purchase contracts to include a clause assigning it to the buyer.
+However, it is common in Spain for purchase contracts to include a clause assigning it to the buyer.
 Your lawyer should flag this during contract review.
-If you're negotiating, push to have the seller cover it, as the law intends.
+If you are negotiating, push to have the seller cover it, as the law intends.

 What is the cheapest way to buy property in La Linea?